raelity/Chai-Wallah/README.md

 **Why is the sugar die brown?**

 Tea in rural India is traditionally prepared with [Jaggery](http://en.wikipedia.org/wiki/Jaggery), a golden-brown unrefined whole cane sugar.

+**Can you trade any number of dice?**

+Yes.
+You may trade a single die (e.g. "sugar"), multiple dice (e.g. "sugar and spice"), or, indeed, all of your dice by calling out "everything."
+This is the only way outside of matching a tea order of re-rolling all of your dice — and a helpful way to reset after someone claims the order you were going for.

 ## Design notes ##